We First: The grand narrative for the post-industrial society

-- We affirm that all human progress is the result of individuals cooperating freely and voluntarily for mutual benefit based on trust and the five essential freedoms including: Freedom of speech; Freedom of the press; Freedom of religion; Freedom of assembly and association and Freedom to protest government decisions.
+- We affirm that all human progress is the result of individuals cooperating freely and voluntarily for mutual benefit based on trust, underpinned by the four essential freedoms including: freedom of belief; freedom of expression; freedom of association and freedom to protest.

 - This cooperation cannot be coerced, enforced or directed because this requires the exercise of power.
-The reason why fascism, socialism, communism and other Isms where power is concentrated have failed and will always fail is because “power tends to corrupt and absolute power corrupts absolutely.”
+The reason why progressivism, socialism, communism, fascism and other isms where power is concentrated have failed and will always fail is because “power tends to corrupt and absolute power corrupts absolutely.”
 This leads to the breakdown of trust requiring increasing levels of force to maintain civil society until tyranny emerges and society collapses on a mountain of bones.

 - Over millennia of civilization we learned that certain behaviors build trust while others destroy trust.
 We refined the positive behaviors into moral values which we enshrined in our religions labeling them as virtues and their opposites as vices.

-- That is why we value and encourage love, humility, honesty, generosity, compassion, kindness and selflessness while rejecting and discouraging their opposites – hate, vanity, dishonesty, greed, callousness and selfishness.
+- That is why we value and encourage love, loyalty, humility, honesty, generosity, compassion, kindness, decency and selflessness while rejecting and discouraging their opposites – hate, treachery, vanity, dishonesty, greed, callousness, depravity and selfishness.
 The former build trust, while the latter destroy trust and hence undermine our ability to cooperate for mutual benefit.

 - There is nothing relative about how the vices impact on our ability to cooperate based on trust.
-They are corrosive and destructive and this exposes the poison of postmodernism - a disastrous social experiment that posits that since morals are relative, a universal moral standard is impossible, giving birth to the permissive society where vices are often celebrated rather than being avoided.
+They are corrosive and socially and personally destructive and this exposes the poison of postmodernism - a disastrous social experiment that posits that since morals are relative, a universal moral standard is impossible, giving birth to the permissive society where vices are often celebrated rather than being avoided.

 - We instill the virtues through a process of socialization that starts with parenting, continues through schooling and then reinforced through personal experience in adulthood.

 - That is why the family unit should always be considered as sacrosanct with full and unencumbered parental rights.
 It is the nucleus of civilization and the primary building block of civil society.